-The dissertation oral defense is divided into two parts.
+The dissertation oral defence is divided into two parts.
 Part one lasts for approximately one hour.
 The candidate will summarize the dissertation.
 For the remaining time, the examiners will question the candidate on the research, the findings, the conclusion and any matters relevant to the dissertation.
 At the end of part one, the candidate will be requested to leave the room.

-The examiners will discuss the quality of the candidate’s defense.
+The examiners will discuss the quality of the candidate’s defence.
 The candidate will return to the room and be informed if he or she has passed.
 If there are further questions to be asked, the candidate will be required to take part two.
-If at the end of part II the candidate has not satisfied the examiners, he or she will have failed and must retake the oral defense at a later date.
+If at the end of part II the candidate has not satisfied the examiners, he or she will have failed and must retake the oral defence at a later date.

 The candidate must employ a mentor.
 The mentor is to: